dseeni/TechArtDemos/README.md

 calling eveyrthing you need at once and sorting it yourself.

 CmdsSnapalign
+Relative spacing on or off to stack objects
 Built a snapping system from the ground up
 Calculates the face center of a polygon even if a real vertex does not exist easy align objects